 |Natural Light||Frame Structure|

 Yes, you can use your loft as a bedroom as long as it is properly insulated and ventilated.
-You will require to set up a railing around the edge of the loft to keep people from falling off, and you might likewise need to install a ladder or stairs so that individuals can quickly access the loft.
+You will need to install a railing around the edge of the loft to keep people from falling off, and you may also need to install a ladder or stairs so that people can easily access the loft.

-A Velux loft conversion is a type of conversion in which a homeowner adds a skylight or window to a loft or attic area.
-This type of conversion is popular because it can add natural light and ventilation to a space that may otherwise be dark and cramped.
-Furthermore, a Velux loft conversion can frequently be finished fairly rapidly and without a lot of disruption to the home.
+A Velux loft conversion is a kind of conversion in which a house owner adds a skylight or window to a loft or attic space.
+This kind of conversion is popular because it can add natural light and ventilation to an area that might otherwise be dark and cramped.
+Additionally, a Velux loft conversion can frequently be completed relatively quickly and without a lot of interruption to the house.